Scientists awarded public beam time are expected to

 - Properly acknowledge ESRF staff as co-authors if they were one of the scientific drivers of the work done, or played a key role in the experiment, e.g. for data measurement, analysis or interpretation of the data, etc, over and above the involvement that would normally be expected from Local Contact support.
 This includes running the beamline and collecting data for users in their absence during the COVID pandemic.

-Mention the DOI for the data (beginning with "10.15151/" for the ESRF) sent at the end of the experiment to all experiment participants via email and available in the Data Portal and User Portal.
+- Mention the DOI for the data measured at ESRF (beginning with "10.15151/") that is sent via email at the end of each experiment session to all participants of the session.
+It is also available from the Data Portal and User Portal for that session.

 Watch the PaNOSC video to learn more about the data DOIs: